offbynull/offbynull.github.io/docs/data/learn/Calculus/input/input.md

 * `{bm} trigonometric function/(trigonometric function|trigonometry function|trig function)/i` - A function which relates an angle of a right-triangle to the length of two of its sides: sine / cosecant, cosine / secant,  and tangent / cotangent.

+  In calculus, the convention is to always use radians as opposed to degrees.

 * `{bm} sine` - A trigonometric function relates an angle of a right-triangle to the length of the side opposite of the angle and the hypotenuse: `{kt} sin(x)=\frac{opposite}{hypotenuse}`.

   ```{calculus}